DanaResearchGroup/DRGScripts/Servers/Azure/README.md

    1. If you have already installed `anaconda` or `miniconda`, then don't worry about it.
 However, I do strongly suggest you do run the following and then you should use the command `mamba` instead of `conda`:
         1. `conda update -n base --all`
         2. `conda install mamba -n base -c conda-forge`
    2. If your environments are already installed, then please ensure that rmg_env works properly.
-You can do this by activating each environment and running `python-jl rmg.py --help` (for rmg_env - this should run without error).
+You can do this by activating the rmg environment and running `python-jl rmg.py --help` (for rmg_env - this should run without error).
 If you get an error, then you will need to reinstall the environment.
 3. Ensure you have a `.arc` folder in your home directory with customised settings and submission scripts.
 You can download them in this repository.
 Please see below [here](#file-settingspy) for more information on editing the settings file.
-4. Ensure you have a `.t3` folder in your home directory with customised settings and submission scripts.
+4. [**Optional**] Ensure you have a `.t3` folder in your home directory with customised settings and submission scripts.
 These have not been created yet, but will be soon.
 If you would like to use T3, please contact me and we can work on it together.
 5. Ensure you have the `ubuntu-image_key.pem`.
 This should be placed into your `.ssh` folder in your home directory.
 If you do not have this, you can get it from the Dropbox folder - `DanaResearchGroup/Azure/SHH Private Key/`.
 If you do not have access to this folder, please contact me.
     1. Once this file is in your `.ssh` folder, you will need to change the permissions of the file.
 You can do this by typing `chmod 600 ~/.ssh/ubuntu-image_key.pem` in your terminal.
     2. You will also need to add this key to your ssh agent.
 You can do this by typing `ssh-add ~/.ssh/ubuntu-image_key.pem` in your terminal.